 To pass the course, grade E or higher is required for all parts.
-The final grade is decided from: Assignments (60%) and Oral exam (40%).
+The final grade is decided from: Assignments (40%) and individual written exam (60%).

-Resit examination is offered in accordance with Linnaeus University's Local regulations for courses and examination at the first- and second-cycle levels.
 In the event that a student with a disability is entitled to special study support, the examiner will decide on adapted or alternative examination arrangements.